 Hi Aunt Vadge,

 I’m so confused about my vagina.
-My boyfriend and I have phone sex maybe once or twice a week, and when he turns me on, I finger myself, but after we have finished and I look at my hand, there’s blood on it.
-I only ever use one finger and I’m not a virgin so I don’t understand why I’m bleeding.
-I never experience pain when I masturbate, but for some reason I bleed even with one finger.
+My boyfriend and I have phone sex once or twice a week, and when he turns me on I finger myself – but afterwards there’s blood on my hand.
+I only ever use one finger, and I’m not a virgin, so I don’t understand why I’m bleeding.
+I never feel any pain.

-I only ever see blood on the palm of my hand, with none on my finger at all.
-I do this at different times of the month, but it still occurs no matter what point in my cycle it is, so I know it’s not my period.
-I’ve had sex five or six times, so I’m just confused about why I’m bleeding because I’m not a virgin.
-I don’t bleed, or at least I’m not told if I bleed, during sex, so why is my finger making me bleed?
+I only ever see blood on the palm of my hand, none on my finger at all.
+It happens at different times of the month, so I know it’s not my period.
+I’ve had sex five or six times and don’t bleed then, so why is fingering making me bleed?

 Sincerely,